About Me

 Interests and Hobbies

-I am an active musician with my primary instrument being trombone, which I used to play in the Rutgers Marching Band and still play in a student run symphony at USC.
+My interests and hobbies are many.
+I am an active musician with my primary instrument being trombone, which I used to play in various ensembles at Rutgers including the Rutgers Marching Band.
+I continued in a student run symphony at USC, and have resumed playing in Rutgers' Trombone Choir with my return.
 I also own a digital piano and have been refining and improving my skills.
 In addition to playing, I arrange music scores for fun!

 More Interests and Hobbies